Back to Louisiana

 Plain English: The amendment to HB584 involves a procedural vote on concurring with Senate amendments but does not provide specific details about the changes made.

-• The official text provided is only the roll call for voting and does not include specifics of what changes were made in the bill.
+• The official text provided is only a roll call and does not include specifics of what changes were made in the bill.

-Plain English: The amendment changes the language used to describe certain rights for children in foster care, renaming them as 'privileges' and adding specific details about what these privileges include.
+Plain English: The amendment changes the language used to describe rights for children in foster care, renaming them 'privileges' and adding specific details about what these privileges include.

 • Changes the term 'right' to 'privilege' throughout the bill text.